 Queen Elizabeth I of England had been a robust woman all of her life, and a renowned beauty.
 But within the space of 6 months, between 1602 and 1603, her health deteriorated suddenly and she died.
 This article explores how she may have been a victim of the quest for the fashionable ideal of her day.

 Guildford in the county of Surrey, England, is a hub of history and beauty on the banks of the River Wey.
 This article summarises its main attractions, including the Castle Keep, and mentions supernatural activity.

 From classical epics to domestic dramas, the servant has played a number of roles in literature, that of agent and sidekick, anchor and doppelganger.
 This article traces a number of those roles, and looks at what role the literary servant might play today.

-Accounts of identity theft have grown more and more hair-raising in recent times.
-As a victim of this type of fraud, I explore the current situation, and look at measures that the ordinary person can do to guard against identity theft.
+Accounts of identity theft have grown more and more hair-raising in recent years.
+As a victim of this type of fraud, I explore the current situation and look at measures that the ordinary person can take to guard against identity theft.